werower/ECCTest/README.md

 Java and JavaScript examples of mutual Elliptic Curve Encryption (ECC).

-AES symmetric key is generated using Elliptic-curve Diffie–Hellman(ECDH) key agreement.
+AES symmetric key is generated using Elliptic-curve Diffieâ€“Hellman(ECDH) key agreement.

 Java part of this example uses Bouncy Caste cryptography library.
 Public and Private keys are saved in JKS keystore.
 Public Key in X509 format with a self-signed certificate.